jojochuang/ozone/hadoop-hdds/docs/content/feature/SCMMigration.md

     ```

 The old SCM will be gracefully removed from the HA ring and will shut down.
 The migration is now complete.

+#### Special Cases for Decommissioning the Old SCM:

+##### Primordial SCM
+If the SCM you are decommissioning is the **primordial** SCM, you must update the `ozone.scm.primordial.node.id` property in `ozone-site.xml` on all SCMs to point to a different SCM's `nodeId` in the cluster.
+This change requires restarting all SCM services to take effect before proceeding with the decommission command.

+### Final Note on Security
+During SCM decommissioning, the private key of the decommissioned SCM should be manually deleted.
+The private keys can be found inside the `hdds.metadata.dir`.
+This manual deletion is needed until full certificate revocation support is implemented (HDDS-8399).